sagarkar10/sagarkar10.github.io/README.md

-Used Grayscale Jekyll theme
+My personal Website
 =========================

-Thanks:
+Used The Jekyll theme
-Jekyll theme based on [Grayscale bootstrap theme ](http://ironsummitmedia.github.io/startbootstrap-grayscale/) For more details, read the [documentation](http://jekyllrb.com/)
+Jekyll theme based on [Grayscale bootstrap theme ](http://ironsummitmedia.github.io/startbootstrap-grayscale/)

+For more details, read the [documentation](http://jekyllrb.com/)

+Feel free to fork and use.